 Ashwagandha is proven to help reduce thyroid and adrenal issues by boosting your ability to cope with stress and balance hormones.
 Medical research shows that it also helps balance thyroid hormone T4, which is critical if you’re going to overcome hypothyroidism or Hashimoto’s disease.
 (11) Other adaptogen herbs that work in similar ways include rhodiola, ginseng, maca and reishi mushrooms.

 B vitamins, especially benefit-rich vitamin B12, are important for energy maintenance and many cellular and metabolic functions.
 Vitamin B12 is known as the “energy vitamin” and supports normal cellular functions that fight fatigue.
-In one clinical study published in the Journal of Alternative and Complementary Medicine, the majority of patients with Hashimoto’s given 600 milligrams per day of thiamine experienced complete regression of fatigue within a few hours or days!
+In one clinical study published in the Journal of Alternative and Complementary Medicine, the majority of patients with Hashimoto’s given 600 milligrams per day of thiamine (a very high dosage for those with a rare thiamine deficiency) experienced complete regression of fatigue within a few hours or days!
 (12)

 Detoxification and cleansing on a regular basis are beneficial for your thyroid gland to help lower inflammation.
 What exactly does it mean to detox?
 This includes reducing your exposure to hormone disruptors in the environment, chemicals in your home and heavy metals.
 Other ways to detox include: